Visual Artists Ireland

 Visual Artists Ireland (VAI, Irish: Ealaíontóirí Radharcacha Éire) is an advocacy, support, publishing, and information organisation representing professional visual artists on the island of Ireland.

 History

 Founded in 1980 as the Sculptors’ Society of Ireland, the name was changed in 2005 as they began to include visual artists of all disciplines.
 Their current slogan describes VAI as "The Representative Body for Visual Artists in Ireland supporting artists at all stages of their careers".
 Noel Kelly has been the CEO/Director of the non-profit since 2007.

 Organisation

-The VAI is a Limited Company with Guarantee run by paid staff under a voluntary board of professional artists, and primarily receives its funding from Arts Council grant money.
-It also maintains a paid membership base of around 1500 and raises money through side projects.
-Their income amounted to a little more than €500,000 in 2018.
+The VAI is a Company Limited by Guarantee run by paid staff under a voluntary board of professional artists, and primarily receives its funding by way of grants from the Arts Council.
+It also maintains a paid membership base of around 1,500 and raises money through side projects.
+Its income amounted to a little more than €500,000 in 2018.